taylorleprechaun/CFBPoll/README.md

 2. Use better stats and find ones that limit the effect of garbage time

+3. Adjust wins/SoS weighting in combination with new stats to rank teams better

-3. Clean up the code (many blocks which can be refactored into cleaner functions and some ugly code exist (like in the renaming function))
+4. Clean up the code (many blocks which can be refactored into cleaner functions and some ugly code exist (like in the renaming function))

-4. Figure out goal of this poll
+5. Figure out goal of this poll